Porter Cleveland Fellows

 Community service, in particular, was central and essential to Nancy Porter’s life, and she continuously reminded all five of her children of their duty and responsibility to give back.
 Organizations that helped families and children were especially important to Mrs. Porter.
 She was generous with her time and her resources, giving greatly of both during her lifetime to individuals and organizations.

 The Porter Cleveland Fellows Program provides summer funding ($3500 plus paid housing at Case Western Reserve University) for students to intern/volunteer with a community-based organization in Cleveland, Ohio.
-Past internship sites have included: Center for Children & Families, Center for Community Solutions, Cleveland Orchestra, Cleveland Clinic, The Cleveland Foundation, CWRU Mandel School of Applied Social Sciences, Legal Aid Society and SEWA International USA.
+Past internship sites have included: Center for Children & Families, Cleveland Leadership Center, Cleveland Botanical Garden, Cleveland Clinic, The Cleveland Foundation, Legal Aid Society, DANCE Cleveland and Youth Opportunities Unlimited.

 Porter Cleveland Fellows are also incorporated into the activities of the Cleveland Foundation Internship Program.

 Filene Center advisors review all applications and choose recipients based upon the criteria listed in the on-line application.
 Decisions reached by the advisors are final and non-selected applications will NOT be reconsidered.
 Students may apply to multiple Wheaton summer funding opportunities, but will only be awarded one in a given summer.
 Finally, students must be in good academic (not currently on academic suspension) and social standing (having no student conduct violations that have resulted in either probation or suspension) in order to receive a fellowship from Wheaton.